adarshaacharya/CsOverflow/README.md

     ·
     <a href="https://github.com/adarshaacharya/CsOverflow/issues">Request Feature</a>
   </p>
-  <p align="center">Ask a questioncontribute an answer and upvote your favourite one!
+  <p align="center">Ask a question, contribute an answer and upvote your favourite one!
 CsOverflow gives students correct answer and derivation of all relevant computer science and engineering questions.</p>

 ## ⭐ Features